Why use dogs?

 Over the past 10 years Medical Detection Dogs has published in numerous peer reviewed journals, demonstrating that the dogs’ accuracy in detecting the odour of disease is reliably between 85 and 90%.
 Their research has also demonstrated that dogs can be trained to detect odour at dilutions of parts per trillion, which is the equivalent of one teaspoon of sugar in two Olympic sized swimming pools of water.

-We believe dogs can be used as a non-invasive, rapid and effective diagnostic tool, to screen people for COVID-19.
 We know that dogs can already be trained to indicate the presence of respiratory conditions such as lung cancer through changes in the VOCs emitted from patients.
 Recent research on flu viruses has shown that they interact with the human immune system and change our VOC profiles.
-Dogs have already been shown to be able to detect the odours associated with respiratory infections, so we believe they will be able to do it for COVID-19.
+Dogs have already been shown to be able to detect the odours associated with respiratory infections, so we were confident that dogs could do it for COVID-19.